 - Few countries have nationally dedicated funding for heat planning (e.g., Germany, Luxembourg, Flanders, Finland).
 These funds are often limited (between 10 and 50 k€ per municipality), lack long-term visibility, and are also insufficient to ensure a proper implementation of these plans. - Large variation of decentralisation of public funding allocated to the green transition (cf. findings by CEMR).
-Municipalities with a more decentralized model for climate adaptation and mitigation investment (e.g, the Nordic Countries) have much larger financial resources available and can dedicate them to heating and cooling planning. - Administrative capacity constraints for accessing available EU funding is a recurrent issue (this has been also identified by regional authorities when distributing European Regional development funds for heat planning purposes). - Huge reliance on EU projects and funds for voluntary heat planning exercise for voluntary heat planning exercise, when no national financial support is available - Available financial mechanisms for efficient heating and cooling are often project-based and targeted towards specific technologies (e.g., to replace gas with biomass in district heating networks)
+Municipalities with a more decentralized model for climate adaptation and mitigation investment (e.g, the Nordic Countries) have much larger financial resources available and can dedicate them to heating and cooling planning. - Administrative capacity constraints for accessing available EU funding is a recurrent issue (this has been also identified by regional authorities when distributing European Regional development funds for heat planning purposes). - Huge reliance on EU projects and funds for activities related to decarbonizing heating and cooling for municipalities without access to national financial support mechanisms and with limited budgetary means. - Available financial mechanisms for efficient heating and cooling are often project-based and targeted towards specific technologies (e.g., to replace gas with biomass in district heating networks).